Phi-1/The-Bean-Machine/README.md

 ### mapLeftMouseButton(callback), mapRightMouseButton(callback)
 Will call the provided callback function every frame while the user holds down their left or right mouse button.
+The game object also contains mouse.x and mouse.y properties, which automatically update with the user's current mouse position.

 ### mapKey(key, callback)
 Will call the provided callback function every frame while the user holds down the provided key.
 See https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key for valid key strings.